Supporting Emerging Architects, Part 1: What Hiring Managers Look For in 2021

 + Add to Calendar

 2021-06-22 17:00:002021-06-22 18:30:00America/New_YorkSupporting Emerging Architects, Part 1: What Hiring Managers Look For in 2021*This event is occurring as a live webinar.
 Registrants will be emailed a link to access the program.* The profession has shifted in the last year, and has led us to ask, where are we?
 AIANY Emerging New York Architects (ENYA) presents a career series to help emerging professionals prepare themselves with entering the workforce, finding new opportunities, or pivoting their career.
-Through a three part series—a panel of distinguished professionals, a portfolio workshop a
+Through a three part series—a panel of distinguished professionals, a portfolio workshop and review, and a mock inte

 *This event is occurring as a live webinar.
 Registrants will be emailed a link to access the program.*